Statistical Inference for Covariate-Adaptive Randomization Procedures: Correction for Conservativeness

 \section{Correction for Conservativeness}

-As we can see, most of the covariate-adjusted randomizations lead to conservative type I error for testing the treatment effect, because traditional tests use standard normal distribution as the null distribution.
+It can be seen that most of the CAR procedures lead to conservative type I error when testing the treatment effect because the traditional tests use a standard normal distribution as the null distribution.
 Therefore, we propose the following approach to correct the conservative type I errors and to obtain higher powers.

-Since we have derived the asymptotic distribution of $S$ in Theorem \ref{thm:TestStatDistGeneral}, we can obtain the correct asymptotic critical values.
-However, since the asymptotic distribution depends on unknown parameters, we need to estimate them using the observed sample to obtain the approximated null distribution and adjust the corresponding critical values and p-values.
+Because we derived the asymptotic distribution of $S$ in Theorem \ref{thm:TestStatDistGeneral}, we can obtain the correct asymptotic critical values.
+However, because the asymptotic distribution depends on unknown parameters, they must be estimated using the observed sample to obtain the approximated null distribution and adjust the corresponding critical values and p-values.

-After adjusting the critical values and p-values, we are able to obtain more powerful hypothesis testing results.
+After adjusting the critical values and p-values, more powerful hypothesis testing results can be obtained.
 The more conservative the traditional tests are, the more powerful their corrected versions become.
-Finally, we compare the covariate-adjusted randomization procedures mentioned above in terms of covariate balance, conservativeness of the traditional tests, and powers of the corrected test, and summarize their advantages and disadvantages in Table \ref{tab:summary}.
-The conclusions in the table are further verified through simulation in the next section.
+Finally, we compare the CAR procedures mentioned above in terms of covariate balance, conservativeness of the traditional tests, and powers of the corrected test, and their advantages and disadvantages are summarized in Table \ref{tab:summary}.
+The conclusions in the table are further verified via simulation in the next section.

+An alternative approach to preserving the type I error rate is the randomization test \citep{Simon1979}.
+By fixing the covariate values and responses, it simulates the treatment assignments with the corresponding CAR procedure.
+The approximate null distribution of the test statistic can then be generated, upon which the p-value is determined.
+Unlike the model-based tests, the randomization test requires no distributional assumptions, although it is more computationally intensive and may lead to a loss of power.
+This topic is discussed further in \cite{Rosenberger2015} and the references therein.